top of page

 Joseph Carmack has more than 25 years of national and international experience in the security field, and started his own security company over 10 years ago.
 Joseph also owns a commercial property company, a tattoo shop, and co-owns a fitness gym with Nancy.
 His various companies employ 140 people and operate throughout the state.

-After seeing firsthand the value of hiring an ex-offender, Joseph began brainstorming with his sister on creating a company that would exclusively hire those with criminal backgrounds.
-However, after seeing the amount of people looking for work, such an enterprise felt too inadequate to the mission, limited by it's own growth and size.
+After seeing firsthand the value of hiring a justice-involved individual, Joseph began brainstorming with his sister on creating a company that would exclusively hire those with criminal backgrounds.
+However, after seeing the amount of people looking for work, such an enterprise felt inadequate to the mission, and too limited by it's own growth and size.
 So the business model changed to meet the mission goal - instead of employing ex-offenders, they would place as many of them in existing jobs within the community.
 Opportunity Oregon was born.

 bottom of page